A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

-Martinis has been at the University of Illinois since 2005.
-She was named a University Scholar, and was appointed the inaugural Stephen G. Sligar Endowed Professor in the School of Molecular and Cellular Biology.
-She is a member of the Center for Biophysics and Quantitative Biology and an Affiliate in the Department of Chemistry.
-In addition, she received a prestigious Fellowship from the University of Illinois to participate in the Committee on Institutional Cooperation’s (Big 10 Academic Alliance) Academic Leadership Program.
+Susan has been at UIUC since 2005.
+She was named a university scholar, and was appointed the inaugural Stephen G. Sligar Endowed Professor in the School of Molecular and Cellular Biology.
+She is a member of the Center for Biophysics and Quantitative Biology and an affiliate in the Department of Chemistry.
+In addition, she received a prestigious fellowship from UIUC to participate in the Committee on Institutional Cooperation’s (Big 10 Academic Alliance) Academic Leadership Program.

-Martinis contributed significantly to the founding of the Carle-Illinois College of Medicine, which offers a paradigm-shifting approach to teaching medicine that is engineering-based.
+Susan contributed significantly to the founding of the Carle-Illinois College of Medicine, which offers a paradigm-shifting approach to teaching medicine that is engineering-based.
 Her research centers on the family of aminoacyl-tRNA synthetases, in particular leucyl-tRNA synthetase, where she has made significant contributions over 25 years to understand quality control mechanisms, tRNA recognition, and a non-canonical role in mitochondrial group I intron splicing.
-She founded and currently leads a W.M.
-Keck Foundation-supported team of six research laboratories at the University of Illinois that spans cell, structural, and computational biology, as well as biochemistry.
+Susan founded and currently leads a W.M.
+Keck Foundation-supported team of six research laboratories at UIUC that spans cell, structural, and computational biology, as well as biochemistry.

-Nerissa Draeger, Industry Director
+Nerissa Draeger, Incoming Chair

 Lam Research